Unimodular Hausdorff and Minkowski Dimensions: Examples

 \subsubsection{Unimodular One-Ended Trees}

-Unimodular one-ended trees are the most important class of unimodular trees in the literature.
-They arise naturally in many examples (see~\cite{processes}).
+Unimodular one-ended trees arise naturally in many examples (see~\cite{processes}).
 In particular, the (local weak) limit of many interesting sequences of finite trees/graphs are one-ended (\cite{objective, processes}).
 In terms of unimodular dimensions, it will be shown that unimodular one-ended trees are the richest class of unimodular trees.

 First, the following notation is borrowed from~\cite{eft}.
 Every one-ended tree $T$ can be regarded as a family tree as follows.
 For every vertex $v\in T$, there is a unique infinite simple path starting from $v$.
 Denote by $F(v)$ the next vertex in this path and call it the \defstyle{parent} of $v$.
 By deleting $F(v)$, the connected component containing $v$ is finite.
 This set is denoted by $D(v)$ and its elements are called the \defstyle{descendants} of $v$.
-The maximum distance of $v$ to its descendants is called the \defstyle{height} of $v$ and is denoted by $h(v)$.
+The maximum distance of $v$ to its descendants \formir{will be called the \defstyle{height} of $v$ and be denoted by $h(v)$}.

 \begin{theorem} If $[\bs T, \bs o]$ is a unimodular one-ended tree endowed with the graph-distance metric, then

 In addition,

 \end{theorem}